Site icon The Commune

 What Could Have Been Better

-For starters, staying true to the reality could have been a better strategy.
-Major Mukund could have been shown to be from an Iyengar family.
-The parents could have been played by better characters.
+Staying true to the reality could have been a better strategy.
+Amaran could have honestly shown that Major Mukund was from an Iyengar family.
+Better characters could have played his parents.
 The relationship with his parents could have been depicted reasonably well.
-His love for his daughter seems underwhelming compared to the love he had for his wife (as shown in the film).
+His love for his daughter seems underwhelming compared to his love for his wife (as shown in the film).

-His love for the Army and country did not get portrayed realistically – it could have been better – the focus seemed to be to show Major Mukund as the hero, yes, he is a hero but also show what he loved the most, more than the human relations he valued – the Army.
+His love for the Army and country was not portrayed realistically—it could have been better.
+The focus seemed to be on showing Major Mukund as the hero.
+Yes, he is a hero, but also showing what he loved the most, more than the human relations he valued—the Army.

 The final moments, where Mukund’s last wishes are conveyed, also suffer from a reductionist approach.
-He is said to have wished to have his parents, wife, and child, cared for – but it gets distorted a bit.
-It would also have been better if they had shown the words he spoke to his CO in English, rather than in Tamil.
-The last respects for Major Mukund were a revelation – people from all walks of life travelled all the way to his residence to pay their final respects – even neighbourhood autorickshaw drivers – unfortunately, that is not shown.
+He is said to have wished to have his parents, wife, and child cared for – but it gets distorted a bit.
+It would also have been better if they had shown his words to his CO in English rather than in Tamil.
+The last respects for Major Mukund were a revelation – people from all walks of life travelled to his residence to pay their final respects – even neighbourhood autorickshaw drivers – unfortunately, that is not shown.
 It would have added to the majestic image that the biopic aimed to create about Major Mukund.

 While Amaran has its negatives, it also has all the elements of a blockbuster – a hero, a love story, a mission.
 For Kollywood, this is a start, this film can be the guiding light of sorts for nationalist-themed films, films on the armed forces, real-life heroes, freedom fighters etc, to be made in a state that has given the country 1 Param Vir Chakra and 4 Ashoka Chakras.
 The director could have done a little more homework and tightened the script further.
 But for a state that churns out action movies and over-the-top stuff, this is a good beginning especially when there are people in the state and the country who are allergic to “hypernationalistic nonsense”.